CtrlK

 Suggestions

-Move detailed tool parameter documentation to a separate REFERENCE.md or API.md file, keeping only the core tools (deploy_app, get_deploy_instructions, get_app_status) with brief descriptions in SKILL.md
+Move the detailed tool parameter documentation into a separate REFERENCE.md or TOOLS.md file, keeping only the workflow-critical tools (deploy_app, get_deploy_instructions, get_app_status) summarized in the main SKILL.md.

-Remove the boilerplate Limitations section at the bottom which adds generic guidance Claude already knows
+Remove the boilerplate Limitations section at the bottom — these are generic guardrails Claude already knows, wasting tokens.

 DimensionReasoningScore